elemental/elemental-web/source/doc-dev/lapack-like/funcs.rst

    is overwritten by :math:`S`.

 .. cpp:function:: void HermitianSign( UpperOrLower uplo, Matrix<F>& A )
-.. cpp:function:: void HermitianSign( UpperOrLower uplo, DistMatrix<F>& A )
+.. cpp:function:: void HermitianSign( UpperOrLower uplo, AbstractDistMatrix<F>& A )
 .. cpp:function:: void HermitianSign( UpperOrLower uplo, Matrix<F>& A, Matrix<F>& N )
-.. cpp:function:: void HermitianSign( UpperOrLower uplo, DistMatrix<F>& A, DistMatrix<F>& N )
+.. cpp:function:: void HermitianSign( UpperOrLower uplo, AbstractDistMatrix<F>& A, AbstractDistMatrix<F>& N )

    Compute the Hermitian EVD, replace the eigenvalues with their sign, and then reform the matrix.
 Optionally return the full decomposition, :math:`A=SN`,